Jarabe de Palo: Dissolution

-On 9 June 2020 Donés died aged 53 near Barcelona, after a five-year period of colon cancer, and for this reason his band was dissolved.
+On 9 June 2020, Donés died near Barcelona after a five-year period of colon cancer, causing the band split up shortly after.

 Awards and collaborations

-The group has received Premios de la Música, Premio Ondas and Grammy nominations.
-They have collaborated with La Vieja Trova Santiaguera, Antonio Vega, Vico C and Celia Cruz (soundtrack of El milagro de P. Tinto).
+The group has received Premios de la Música, Premio Ondas, and Grammy nominations.
+They have collaborated with La Vieja Trova Santiaguera, Antonio Vega, Vico C, and Celia Cruz (for the soundtrack of El milagro de P. Tinto).
 Donés has also composed tracks for Ricky Martin and starred in a music video with Alanis Morissette.
 They also collaborated with Italian musicians Jovanotti, Niccolò Fabi, Modà and Ermal Meta.